 Bottom line

 That's my breakdown of the top five paddles for advanced players on the market today.
-For me, the Selkirk Power Air Invikta holds the top spot as it's got the best scores in power and spin.
-Try it out for yourself now and let me know what you think of it.
+The Engage Pursuit Pro1 6.0 Elongated takes the top spot as it's got the best balance of power and control, with awesome spin and forgiveness too.
+Try it out for yourself and let me know what you think of it.

 Just to recap, here's my top five again:

-- Bread & Butter Filth - Best for power
+- Paddletek Bantam TKO-C - Best for power

 - JOOLA Perseus - Best for control

-- CRBN-1X Power Series - Best for spin
+- Proton Series One Type A - Best for spin